illuminatedwax/pesterchum/readme.txt

 the themes folder with the proper images and style.js file.
 The style.js file will be documented soon, but feel free to poke at it.
 - Memos.
-Memos that are a lot more like the ones in the comic and allow you to appear at multiple different times in one chat.
+Memos that are a lot more like the ones in the comic and allow you to appear at multiple times in one chat.
 - Quirks: Prefix, suffix, simple replace, regexp replace (like in 2.5), random replacement, and an auto-mispeller :P
 - Block/user list